quenchaman/antaeus/README.md

 * Alternatives: Do the conversion ourselves ...not a good alternative..:)
 ---
 * Problem: How we handle failed calls with NetworkException to the external API for charging an invoice?
-* Solution: Retry 3 times...This may not be enough to finish our work on the invoices...
+* Solution: Retry 3 times...This may not be enough to finish our work on the invoices...See below.
 ---
 * Problem: What if the Payment service is not available?
 * Solution: We should really use a message queue between us and the payment service to make sure that we have some temporary storage for the invoice charge events if the service is not available.